ehuergo/movigo/README.md

 * List channels and packages
 * Search EPG content

-Things might now always work in 'master'.
+Things might not always work in 'master'.
 Check tags for stable functionality